-A completely bespoke and utterly unique detached residence, offering over 2200 sq. ft of space, including an extensive array of outbuildings.
+A stylish detached property, offering over 2200 sq. ft of space, including an extensive array of outbuildings.
 This stunning property is set within approx. 0.3 acres of grounds, including landscaped front garden with room for several cars and to the rear of the property an outdoor swimming pool and summerhouse all situated in a spectacular setting with panoramic views out to sea.

-This individual and stylish property was constructed in 1980 and has been recently updated, including a full renovation to the front exterior of the property.
-Delightful weatherboard cladding and a ranch style veranda occupies the front and complements the oak windows that have been recently installed.
+This flexible property was constructed in 1980 and has been recently updated, including a full renovation to the front exterior of the property.
+Delightful weatherboard cladding and an extensive oak veranda occupies the front and complements the oak windows that have been recently installed.

 The interior reflects the exterior design, with rich oak wood panelling and a stunning oak staircase which stands centre stage of this wonderful home.

-A glass porch opens into an impressive entrance hall, with a cloakroom to the right which has a quirky high-level Thomas Crapper WC, and a study is directly opposite.
-The office space is perfectly positioned as it feels slightly separate from the house with its own entrance which is perfect for the home-worker who has visiting clients.
+A glass porch opens into an impressive entrance hall, with a cloakroom to the right which has a quality Thomas Crapper high-level WC, and a study is directly opposite.
+The office space is perfectly positioned as it can be separated from the house with its own entrance which is perfect for the home-worker who has visiting clients.
 The office (which could also be used as a bedroom if required) has lovely views of the garden and the sea beyond which are accessed through double oak and glass doors.

-To the left, there is an impressive open space that has been lovingly decorated in opulent colours, reflecting the propertys character and style.
+To the left, there is an impressive open space that has been lovingly decorated in opulent colours, reflecting the propertys stylish character.

 The living area boasts a modern wood burning stove and ornate cast iron radiators, which allows the room to feel cosy and relaxing.
 This area flows into the dining space which is conveniently placed next to the kitchen.